nbessi/antlion/README.rst

     docker-compose build --pull
     docker-compose up

-if everything is OK you should see the following output:
+if everything is OK, you should see the following output:

  .. code-block:: bash